edgelesssys/constellation/dev-docs/security-overview.md

-# Constellation - Security Overview
+# Constellation - Security Protocols Overview

 The security of Constellation is based on a set of protocols.
 The protocols are outlined in the following.
 The following diagram sketches the basic trust relationships between the entities in a Constellation cluster.